anamendes23/JavaSamples/Course 2 - data structures/README.md

-# Java Programming: Arrays, Lists, and structured data
+# Java Programming: Arrays, Lists, and Structured Data

 **Description**: the projects in this folder are related to a Coursera course by Duke University.
 Click here to [access](https://www.coursera.org/learn/java-programming-arrays-lists-data/home/welcome) the full course.